 Cilia are finger-like microscopic projections present on the cell surface.
 These projections line the internal surface of the respiratory tract, reproductive system and other organs.
 Flagella are long locomotory structures present on bacterial and other cells such as gametes and sperms.

-Cilia function by moving back and forth in the respiratory tract in a coordinated manner to transfer mucus towards the throat.
-This movement helps in eliminating bacteria, fluid and other foreign particles from the lungs.
+Ciliary movement helps in transferring mucus towards the throat in the respiratory tract.
+This coordinated movement helps in eliminating bacteria, fluid and other foreign particles outside the lungs.
 Newborn babies experience difficulties in breathing due to primary ciliary dyskinesia.
 In these conditions, bacteria remain in the respiratory tract and causes infection due to improper functioning of cilia which plays a major role in erasing fetal fluid from the lungs.

 Symptoms of Primary Ciliary Dyskinesia

-The symptoms and signs of this syndrome vary from person to person.
+The sign and symptoms of this syndrome vary from person to person.

 - Eliminating the trapped mucus from the airways.

-- Treat and control sinus, lung and ear infections.
+- Treating and controlling the sinus, lungs and ear infections.

-This was a brief introduction to Primary ciliary dyskinesia.
-To know more about primary ciliary dyskinesia and other respiratory tract diseases subscribe to Byju’s.
+To explore more about primary ciliary dyskinesia and other respiratory tract diseases, register at BYJU’S.